pmatsinopoulos/pmatsinopoulos.github.io/source/_posts/2013-12-24-the-clean-coder-a-code-of-conduct-for-professional-programmers-r-martin-pearson.markdown

 - There are two truths about meetings:
     * Meetings are necessary.
     * Meetings are huge time wasters.
-- Often these two truths often describe the same meeting.
+- Often these two truths describe the same meeting.
 - You do not have to attend every meeting to which you are invited.
 - One of the most important duties of your manager it to keep you out of meetings.
 - When the meeting gets boring, leave.